jpmattern/roms-darwin/Darwin/README.md

+# Setting up ROMS-Darwin in a 6p4z configuration

 This guide provides step-by-step instructions for setting up a ROMS-Darwin simulation using the 6 phytoplankton, 4 zooplankton (6p4z) configuration.
 The 6p4z configuration is a relatively simple Darwin setup that serves as a good starting point for using ROMS-Darwin.
 It can later be easily expanded to include more plankton groups or size classes.

 ## Prerequisites